oauthstuff/draft-oauth-rar/mainmatter.md

 Host: server.example.com
 ```

-In the context of a request object, `autorization_details` is added as another top level JSON element.
+In the context of a request object as specified in [@I-D.ietf-oauth-jwsreq], `autorization_details` is added as another top level JSON element.

 ```JSON
 {